gameworkers/zine-gdc-2019/copy-src/03-owners-workers.md

 Beyond this, **we can also imagine an entirely different way of structuring the industry** — one that would not fundamentally rely on the exploitation of workers for the benefit of shareholders.
-This is where worker cooperatives come
-in: these are businesses with no external shareholders that are entirely and collectively owned by all the workers who work there themselves, allowing them to earn the full benefit of their labour.
+This is what workers' cooperatives aim to do: they are businesses with no external shareholders that are entirely and collectively owned by all the workers who work there themselves, allowing them to earn the full benefit of their labour.
 (Check the section on worker co-ops later in the zine!)